tetratelabs/tsb-gitops-demo/argo/README.md

 ![service dashboard which shows both stable and canary subsets](./assets/subsets.png)

 ![metrics for both stable and canary](./assets/service-metrics.png)

+Service topology shows only `reviews-canary` is calling `details-v1` service

 ![service topology which shows only reviews-canary is calling details-v1 service](./assets/topology.png)